kristofer11/Wordie/README.md

 ## Getting Started

+To play Wordie online, you can simply fork [my Repl repo](https://replit.com/@klhvattum/Wordie?v=1#main.py) and run it in the terminal with "python main.py"

-To play Wordie, you'll need to have Python installed on your computer.
+To play on your computer, you'll need to have Python installed.
 Once you've installed Python, you can follow these steps:

 1. Clone the Wordie repository to your local machine.
 2. Navigate to the project directory using the terminal.